Thursday, February 23, 2023

 Second, prepare yourself for reading by purity of intention, aiming to improve yourself.
 Ask God to enlighten your understanding and open your heart for receiving what you read, so you can know what God requires of you and then do what He says to do.

-Third, Do not read out of mere curiosity or too quickly; rather, read unhurriedly, seriously, and with careful attention.
+Third, do not read out of mere curiosity or too quickly; rather, read unhurriedly, seriously, and with careful attention.
 Stop now and then to process fresh insights....
 Read some passages over and again, especially those that deeply concern you yourself; then ponder how to put them into practice.

-Fourth, Work at putting yourself in a frame of mind that corresponds with what you read.
+Fourth, work at putting yourself in a frame of mind that corresponds with what you read.
 Otherwise, it will prove empty and unprofitable, while it only enlightens your understanding, but fails to influence your will or emotions.
 Therefore, lift up petitions now and again for God's grace.
 Write down quotable sayings; treasure them in your memory bank so that when temptations come, you have a quiver full of arrows against sins you may be addicted to.

 Fifth, conclude your reading time with a short prayer to God, asking Him to preserve and prosper the good seed sown in your heart, so it will yield fruit in its season.